mernaAlghannam/raftSystem-distributed-systerms/README.md

 # Raft

-Passed all all part A,B,C,D tests.  <br>
+Passed all all part A,B,C,D tests.
+Ran each test 50 times  <br>
 ```
 $ go test -run 2A -race
 Test (2A): initial election ...